 14 Inch Laptop Alternatives With Better Specs

 If you want to get truly top-of-the-line specs, you have to go even bigger.
 We’re talking about 17 inch laptops of course.
-Laptops of this size can seem quite gigantic.
-Many would consider them far too big.
+Laptops of this size can seem quite gigantic and many would consider them far too big.
 But that doesn’t matter if you have to get work done.
-Most designers and gamers would need a 17 inch machine.
-Because only a machine of this size would be able to contain the latest GPUs which can be somewhat bulky.